KnowageLabs/Knowage-Documentation/chapter_3/create_location/gis.rst

 For the **Map Point** you can set:

--  **Colour**: the colour of the circle.
+-  **Color**: the color of the circle.
 -  **Min/Max value**: the minimum and the maximum circles radius.

-For the **Map Chart** you can set the colour of each chart’s bar.
+For the **Map Chart** you can set the color of each chart’s bar.

-The last tab of the panel is dedicate to the template preview, it is provided for advanced user who want to have an approach on generated code.

 We can conclude our overview on GIS document describing the buttons located at the bottom right corner, you can see them underlined in the following figure.
-From the left to the right this bottons can be used for: have a look at the legend, compute a measure of an area of the map and do the .pdf export of the map.
+From the left to the right this bottons can be used for: se the preview of the linked dataset, have a look at the legend, compute a measure of an area of the map, do the .pdf export of the map and save the map.

 .. _legendmeasurexport:
 .. figure:: media/image361.png